 University of Maine System Remote Work Guidelines

-Your University of Maine System Office of Human Resources has been working in collaboration with our partners in the collective bargaining units to anticipate potential concerns of those preparing for their transition back to pre-pandemic work arrangements.
+Your University of Maine System Office of Human Resources, working in collaboration with our partners in the collective bargaining units, developed a set of Remote Work Guidelines and materials to assist employees and supervisors.

 - Questions for you and your supervisor/manager to consider in exploring alternative work arrangements